CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/quick-start.md

 ![Choose Public AMI with CMAQ pre-installed](aws_web_interface_choose_ami.png)

-### Note this AMI was built for the following architecture, and can be used by the c6a - hpc6a family of instances
+Note this AMI was built for the following architecture, and can be used by the c6a - hpc6a family of instances

 Canonical, Ubuntu, 22.04 LTS, amd64 jammy image build on 2023-07-05

-### Search for c6a.2xlarge Instance Type and select
+Search for c6a.2xlarge Instance Type and select it.

 Note, the screenshots show the c6a.2xlarge instance type being selected.

-### Or search for c6a.8xlarge and c6a.48xlarge select those ec2-instances instead.
+If you were running a larger benchmark, you would want to select a larger sized instance such as a c6a.8xlarge or c6a.48xlarge.

 ![Select c6a.2xlarge instance type](aws_web_console_select_c6a.2xlarge_ec2_instance.png)

-## Select key pair name or create a new key pair
+Select key pair name or create a new key pair

 ![Select key pair name or create new key pair](aws_web_console_select_key_pair.png)

-## Use the default Network Settings
+Use the default Network Settings

 ![Use default network settings](aws_web_console_network_settings_information.png)

-## Review Storage Options
+Review Storage Options

 The AMI is preconfigured to use 500 GiB of gp3 as the root volume (Not encrypted)

 ![Review Storage](aws_web_console_storage_volume_information.png)

-## Select the Pull-down options for Advanced details
+Select the Pull-down options for Advanced details

 ![Select Advanced Details](aws_advanced_details.png)

-### Select checkbox for Request Spot Instances
+Select checkbox for Request Spot Instances

 ![Select Spot Instance Pricing](ec2_web_request_spot_instance.png)

 Scroll down until you see option to Specify CPU cores

-### Click the checkbox for "Specify CPU cores"
+Click the checkbox for "Specify CPU cores"

 Then select 4 Cores, and 1 thread per core

 ![Advanced Details turn off hyperthreading](aws_advanced_details_specify_1_thread_per_core.png)